keptn/keptn.github.io/content/docs/0.10.x/monitoring/prometheus/install/index.md

 ## Prerequisites

-- Keptn project and at least one onboarded service must be available.
+- Keptn project and at least one service must be available.
 - Keptn doesn't install or manage Prometheus and its components.
 Users need to install Prometheus and Prometheus Alert manager as a prerequisite.

 ```bash